bitbrace/CS3500-Fall17-FedeleWardKahrlMaki/Documentation/authenticateREADME.txt

 Provides:--------------------------------------------------------------------------------------------------------------------------

-Function: 'recall' takes a session ID and gets the corresponding user ID from the database
+Function: 'recall' takes a session ID and gets the corresponding user ID from the database; it also calles 'updateSession'
 Function: 'createSession' creates a new session given a user ID
 Function: 'deleteSession' deletes a session given a session ID
 Function: 'cleanSessions' deletes all sessions from the database that've expired